saikumarmk/unit-scores-dashboard/README.md

 yeah I got bored and prompted Claude to reconstruct Setool in js and it works

 Took like 2 hours of prompting ezpz

+# how2build

+do the `pnpm deploy-all`  to build to gh-pages format.